We understand that coming to church for the first time can feel quite intimidating.

 Will the sermon be long and boring?

-St George’s sermons are about 10 minutes and are really quite interesting, usually based on the Bible reading for the day, and often including day-to-day issues.
+St George’s sermons are about 10 minutes and are really quite interesting, usually based on the Bible reading for the day, and often include day-to-day issues.

 Help – people are moving around – what do I do?

 At the ‘Peace’ the vicar will say ‘let us offer one another a sign of peace’.
-Here we shake hands with those around us – each time saying ‘peace be with you’, hopefully with a smile!
-It’s usual to shake hands with others.
-It may seem a bit odd at first but most people get to enjoy it – it’s rather a happy time.
+Prior to covid-19 we shook hands with those around us – each time saying ‘peace be with you’, hopefully with a smile!
+It was usual to shake hands with others.
+It may have seemed a bit odd to newcomers at first but most people got to enjoy it – it was a rather a happy time.

 Should I go up during the communion?